HibernationNo1/project_Mnist_Classifier/READ ME.md

 ## CNN Classifier with Mnist

-Classifier Model Implementation as Convolution Neural Network
+This project is Classifier Implementation as Convolution Neural Network model.

+I train the network on the training data sets from Tensorflow-Mnist. (the Mnist dataset have 10 class) And checked validation accuracy is 98.65%  after 40 epochs.

+Also I made 5 utility Method file.
+Those method help you about save model, check matrixes for every epochs, and show result by plot after learning.

+[read here]() if you want to know details of project pipeline